junxit/us-congress-bills-115/metadata.md

 - 2017-01-03 — Introduced in House
 - 2017-01-03 — Introduced in House
 - 2017-01-03 — Referred to the House Committee on Natural Resources.
+- 2017-01-04 — Considered under suspension of the rules. (consideration: CR H62-63)
+- 2017-01-04 — DEBATE - The House proceeded with forty minutes of debate on H.J.
+Res.
+3.
+- 2017-01-04 — Motion to reconsider laid on the table Agreed to without objection.
+- 2017-01-04 — Mr. McClintock moved to suspend the rules and pass the resolution.
+- 2017-01-04 — On motion to suspend the rules and pass the resolution Agreed to by voice vote. (text: CR H62)
+- 2017-01-04 — Passed/agreed to in House: On motion to suspend the rules and pass the resolution Agreed to by voice vote.(text: CR H62)